LOHITHKUMARN/Elevate_labs-Task_1/README.md

-# Data Cleaning (Amazon Dataset)

-**Tool Used:** Microsoft Excel

-### Cleaning Steps:
-1. Removed duplicate rows.
-2. Deleted 2 rows with missing `rating_count`.
-3. Removed ₹, %, and commas from numeric columns.
-4. Converted `actual_price`, `discounted_price`, and `rating` to numeric type.
-5. Standardized column names to lowercase with underscores.
-6. Verified numeric and text data types.

-### Final Output:
-Cleaned dataset with consistent formatting and no missing or duplicate entries.

-Netflix Titles Datase – Data Cleaning
+Amazon Product Dataset – Data Cleaning Summary

 Tool Used: Microsoft Excel

+Cleaning Procedures:

+Duplicate Removal: Identified and removed redundant rows to ensure data integrity.

+Handling Missing Values: Two records with missing rating_count were removed, as they lacked sufficient information for analysis.

+Data Normalization:

+Stripped currency symbols (₹), commas, and percentage signs (%) from numeric fields for consistency.

+Converted actual_price, discounted_price, and rating columns to proper numeric data types to enable calculations and comparisons.

+Column Standardization: Renamed all column headers using lowercase letters and underscores for consistency (camelCase or space-separated names were avoided).

+Data Type Verification: Ensured each column had the appropriate data type—numeric for prices and ratings, textual for product names and categories.

+Outcome:
+A fully cleaned and structured dataset with no missing or duplicate entries, ready for further analysis such as price distribution, discount evaluation, or rating trends.

+Netflix Titles Dataset – Data Cleaning Overview

+Tool Used: Microsoft Excel

-Steps Performed
+Steps Taken:

-Removed Duplicates – Eliminated repeated records to ensure data uniqueness.
+Duplicate Elimination: Removed repeated entries to maintain a clean, unique dataset.

+Imputation of Missing Data:

-Handled Missing Values – Filled missing values appropriately: director, country, date_added, duration → Unknown cast → Not Available rating → Not Rated
+Filled missing values in key columns with standardized placeholders:

+director, country, date_added, duration → "Unknown"

+cast → "Not Available"

+rating → "Not Rated"

-Standardized Column Names – Converted all headers to lowercase and replaced spaces with underscores.
+Header Formatting: Standardized column names by converting all to lowercase and replacing spaces with underscores for compatibility in analysis tools.

-Fixed Date Formats – Converted date_added column into a consistent DD-MM-YYYY format.
-Trimmed Extra Spaces – Removed leading/trailing spaces from all text fields for cleaner representation.
+Date Standardization: Re-formatted the date_added column uniformly to the DD-MM-YYYY format for consistency and ease of filtering.

+Text Cleanup: Removed any leading or trailing whitespace from text-based fields to eliminate formatting inconsistencies.

-Final Output
+Final Output:
-Cleaned dataset: netflix_titles_cleaned.xlsx
-Ready for data visualization, trend analysis, or further preprocessing.
+A refined and analysis-ready dataset (netflix_titles_cleaned.xlsx), suitable for visualizations, content analysis, or integration into recommendation systems.